 The church was dedicated to St John the Baptist; the dedication to St Peter was only added in the 1930s, recalling a Minster founded in Lindfield by the cannons at South Malling.
 The earliest mention of Wivelsfield is in the 8th century Anglo-Saxon charter granting land to fund the building of this minster.

-With thanks to Sheila Blair, Barbara Hall and John Jeffrey-Cook
+This article was orignally provided by Sheila Blair, Barbara Hall and John Jeffrey-Cook

 A guide and leaflet giving much more information about the church is available, copies are in the church.